 Many of us are attracted to and fascinated by gargoyles.
 Their monstrous, terrifying, beautiful or ugly figures astound and intrigue us.
 But there’s more to gargoyles than iconography and functionality.
 There’s something living that changes over time, something bound up with the sculptor’s hand that speaks to us across the years and the centuries.

-In today’s post, I’m going to look at stone.
+In today’s post, we are going to look at stone.

 Although some gargoyles are made of other materials, such as ceramic, wood or metal, the most frequently employed material is stone, due to its water and weather resistance.